Introduction to Machine Learning

-Machine Learning and Optimization is one of five non-credit courses in the Certification in Practice of Data Analytics (CPDA) program.
+Introduction to Machine Learning is one of five non-credit courses in the Certification in Practice of Data Analytics (CPDA) program.
 The course is taught by faculty from the College of Engineering at The Ohio State University.
 The course is delivered in 100% distance learning format and includes instructional material equivalent a one semester credit hour class.

 This course can be taken individually, or as one of four courses required to receive the CPDA certificate of completion.
-It is expected that participants will have taken Foundations of Statistics first and Data Mining before this course and Linear Algebra and Calculus for Machine Learning if necessary.
+It is expected that participants will have taken Introductory Statistics for Data Analytics first and Data Mining before this course as well as Linear Algebra and Calculus for Machine Learning if necessary.

 This course will develop a solid background for understanding the theory of machine learning and applying it in real world setting.
 The topics covered during the course include the history of machine learning, supervised and unsupervised learning methods, linear and logistic regression, classification problems, support vector machines (SVM), neural network, and deep learning.
 Each class will begin with a concrete real-world learning problem, which we will then formulate mathematically, and then develop an algorithm to solve the problem.
 The course will use R extensively for completing all the assignments.
 Towards the end of the class, we will also discuss other modern solution approaches for solving machine learning problems.
 The evaluation will consist of six programming assignments.

 4 CEUs are granted upon successful completion of the course.